exercism/v3/languages/csharp/exercises/concept/structs/.docs/after.md

 C# `struct`s are closely related `class`s.
 They have state and behavior.
-They can have the same kinds of members, constructors, methods, fields, properties, etc fields and properties can be simple types, `struct`s and reference types. `struct`s observe the same rules about scope, read/write rules and access levels.
+They can have the same kinds of members: constructors, methods, fields, properties, etc.

+Fields and properties can be simple types, `struct`s and reference types. `struct`s observe the same rules about scope, read/write rules and access levels as do `class`s.

 ```csharp
 enum Unit